With its strict one-design format the RC44 class is as level a playing field as you could wish to find in international yacht racing.

 How the scoring works

-With the team owners at the helm, and the pros calling tactics, the fleet racing events are very short, intense and action-packed affairs, with boats frequently separated by just seconds at the finish line.
+With the team owners at the helm, and the pros calling tactics, the fleet racing events are very short, intense and action-packed races with a target time of 40 minutes, with boats frequently separated by just seconds at the finish line.

-Points are allocated on the standard ISAF ‘low point system’, so the boat that comes first in a race gets one point, second gets two points etc. The team with the fewest points at the end of the fleet racing at each event is that event’s fleet racing winner.
+Points are allocated on the standard ISAF ‘low point system’, so the boat that comes first in a race gets one point, second gets two points etc. The team with the fewest points at the end of each event is that event’s fleet racing winner.

 The class also has the option to introduce a long distance race during a fleet racing series.
-These races are often two-three hours long, with teams sometimes given the challenge to circumnavigate nearby islands and landmarks rather than just around the cans racing.
+These races are often two-three hours long, with teams sometimes given the challenge to circumnavigate nearby islands and landmarks.

-The final RC44 Fleet Racing Championship Tour champion is determined by adding together every team’s five best fleet racing scores from the six events, with the lowest score winning.
+The final RC44 Fleet Racing Championship Tour champion is determined by adding together every team’s four best fleet racing scores from the five events, with the lowest score winning.

 Match racing is compelling to watch and a race can be won or lost before the start signal has even been sounded so important and exciting is the pre-start.

-With the pros at the wheel, boats go head-to-head in a rolling round robin format throughout the six events, with the rankings based on the number of victories and losses each team picks up.
+With either the pros or the owner/drivers at the wheel, boats go head-to-head in a rolling round robin format throughout the five events, with the rankings based on the number of victories and losses each team picks up.

 The match racing contests are held on a windward-leeward course with one gate at the leeward mark.